etorres-revature/Docket_Master/README.md

 ## Project Description

 The integrated court system is a fast-paced, dynamic environment that changes by the moment.
 Docket Master helps participants to keep track of the cases, litigants, attorneys, as well as the Division the case is located and the amount of the case.

 Docket Master uses MySQL to organize its back-end.
 Sequelize provides the Object Relational Mapping (ORM) support.
-Express provies routing and middleware capabilities.
+Express provides routing and middleware capabilities.
 Node.js is the runtime environment for Docket Master.
 HTML, CSS, Bootstrap, and Express Handlebars provide the views for user interaction and interface with Docket Master.

 ## Table of Contents